 Please note that the practice of dumping old tyres in landfill sites is banned in the EU and elsewhere.
 In a landfill, tyres can take up a significant amount of space.
 If they trap methane gases, there is also a risk they may become buoyant and rise to the surface.
 This action can rupture landfill liners, which leads to the spread of contaminants from polluting surface and groundwater.

-Did you know that the cement industry makes a significant contribution to the recycling of scrap tyres?
+Did you know the cement industry makes a significant contribution to the recycling of scrap tyres?
 Thanks to their high energy content, the waste is converted into tyre-derived fuel for kilns in the cement-making process.
 Elsewhere, the steel and silica contained in the tyres also find uses as secondary raw materials.

 Material from shredded tyres also finds a second life as tyre-derived products.
 The steel and textile components are extracted and recycled separately during the shredding process.
 Next, the pure rubber granulate goes into the manufacture of panels to provide buildings with protection, like insulation and sealing.
 And as fine-particle granulate, it becomes elastic filler material on sports grounds with artificial grass.